The polytope of all $q$-rank functions: Introduction

-We introduce convex combinations of points in $\mathcal{P}_q^n$ as an operation on $q$-polymatroids.
-Beyond establishing general results on the flats of such combinations (see \Cref{subsec: flats}), we focus in particular on the convex combination with rational coefficients of $q$-matroids.
+We introduce convex combinations of points in $\mathcal{P}_q^n$ as a natural operation on $q$-polymatroids.
+In addition to establishing general results on the flats of such combinations (see \Cref{subsec: flats}), we focus specifically on convex combinations of $q$-matroids with rational coefficients.
 We investigate how key structural elements, such as cyclic spaces and $\mu$-independent spaces (where $\mu$ is a denominator of the resulting $q$-polymatroid), behave under this operation.
-Specifically, we express these features of the resulting $q$-polymatroid in terms of the cyclic spaces and independent spaces of the original $q$-matroids.
+Specifically, we express these features of the resulting $q$-polymatroid in terms of the cyclic and independent spaces of the original $q$-matroids.
 We specialize our analysis to convex combinations involving two important families of $q$-matroids: paving $q$-matroids and uniform $q$-matroids.
-For paving $q$-matroids, we focus particularly on a construction introduced in \cite{gluesing2022q}.
-In this context, we introduce the notion of \emph{$\mu$-pavingness} for $q$-polymatroids and show that the convex combination of two paving $q$-matroids, built using this special construction, yields a $\mu$-paving $q$-polymatroid, where the denominator $\mu$ is not necessarily principal; see Theorem~\ref{thm: mu_paving_conv_comb}.
-We further characterize important structural features of the resulting $q$-polymatroid: its flats (Theorem~\ref{thm: flats_paving_conv_comb}), cyclic spaces (Theorem~\ref{thm: cyclic_paving_conv_comb}), and cyclic flats (Corollary~\ref{coro: cyclic_flats_paving_conv_comb}).
-For the convex combination of two uniform $q$-matroids, we provide characterizations of $\mu$-independent spaces, under specific constraints (see Theorems~\ref{thm:mu-indep_uniform} and~\ref{thm: mu_indep_uniform2}), and cyclic flats (see Proposition~\ref{prop:cyc_flats_uniform}).
-These ideas are then extended to the convex combination of $n-2$ uniform $q$-matroids, yielding further results on $\mu$-independence (see Theorem~\ref{thm:mu_indep_flag_uniform}).
+For paving $q$-matroids, we focus on a construction introduced in \cite{gluesing2022q}.
+In this context, we introduce the notion of \emph{$\mu$-pavingness} for $q$-polymatroids and show that the convex combination of two paving $q$-matroids, built using this special construction, yields a $\mu$-paving $q$-polymatroid, where the denominator $\mu$ is not necessarily principal; see \Cref{thm: mu_paving_conv_comb}.
+We further characterize important structural features of the resulting $q$-polymatroid: its flats (\Cref{thm: flats_paving_conv_comb}), cyclic spaces (\Cref{thm: cyclic_paving_conv_comb}), and cyclic flats (\Cref{coro: cyclic_flats_paving_conv_comb}).
+For the convex combination of two uniform $q$-matroids, we provide characterizations of $\mu$-independent spaces, under specific constraints (see \Cref{thm:mu-indep_uniform} and \Cref{thm: mu_indep_uniform2}), and cyclic flats (see \Cref{prop:cyc_flats_uniform}).
+These ideas are then extended to the convex combination of $n-2$ uniform $q$-matroids, yielding further results on $\mu$-independence (see \Cref{thm:mu_indep_flag_uniform}).